matschik/freebox/README.md

 ## API: Freebox

-Then the app will need to open a session to get an auth_token.
+The app need to open a session to get an auth_token.
 The app will then be authenticated by adding this session_token in HTTP headers of the following requests.
 The validity of the auth_token is limited in time and the app will have to renew this auth_token once in a while.

 ### Freebox([appRegistered])